wguyman/mixedreality/CONTRIBUTING.md

-# Contributing to the Windows Machine Learning documentation
+# Contributing to the Windows Mixed Reality documentation

 Thank you for your interest in our documentation.
 We appreciate your feedback, edits, additions and help with improving our docs.
 This page covers the basic steps and guidelines for contributing.